 - open a Filter device and expand options for the dataset you wish to use in a query.

 - make filter choices to create a static query (Country = "Italy", Value>100)

 - Click on the '+ Query' button and give your query a name, also specify if you want it to work across multiple tabs

 - in the Report Settings (cog in the right-hand corner), on the Global tab, find your named query under the name of the dataset it's based on and make sure option 'Read only' is ticked (see image)

 - in addition to this, you may wish to tick 'ignore reset' option, which will make the query totally static, and non-responsive to filtering and move/keep interaction on the page

 Note - you can also do this in reverse order: start creating queries from the Report Settings, then go to the Filter devices, open the field choices for the relevant queries, then determine filter settings for each one.

 For more information see queries in Omniscope Evo.

 5. Dynamic query ( filter behaviour influencing multiple tabs)

-- In the Report Data settings make sure 'read only' option is not ticked
+- Create it: In the Report Settings > Global tab > create a new multi-tab query (+Query button) and make sure 'read only' option is not ticked